Snaacky/thewiki/docs/guides/quality.md

 While these edits can be an improvement over the original subs, *they may also introduce more errors than they fix.* A degree of localization is always involved with translation to make sure the dialogue flows smoothly.
 Localization is the process of changing cultural references and puns to fit the target audience's context.
 Fansubs can range from excessive localization by completely eradicating and replacing the idea of Japan, to the untranslation of random phrases and lines back to Japanese, damaging the concept of subtitles.
 Most good fansubs lie somewhere in between these extremes.
 After looking at the work of these groups, you'll be able to figure out who tends to do what.

-==- :icon-desktop-download: Getting Subs with AnimeTosho
+==- :icon-desktop-download: Getting subtitles with AnimeTosho

 [AnimeTosho](https://animetosho.org) is a useful resource for grabbing subtitles from any release on [Nyaa](https://nyaa.si). *Note that only uploads that are less than 16GB will have downloadable attachments on AnimeTosho.*